datarichard/shit-happens/README.md

 our knowledge have compared their impact on different components of wellbeing over the same time period in the same sample.

-We fill this gap by comparing the impact of a broad range of major life events (18) on cognitive and affective components of wellbeing in a single large population-representative cohort.
-The survey data spans sixteen years (2001 to 2016), allowing us to track changes within individuals over a sizeable time window around each event’s occurrence.
+We fill this gap by comparing the impact of a broad range of supposedly positive and negative major life events (18) on cognitive and affective components of wellbeing in a single large population-representative cohort spanning sixteen years (2001 to 2016), which allows us to track changes within individuals over a sizeable time window around each event’s occurrence.
-Frijters et al. (2011) examined the temporal dynamics of major life events on subjective wellbeing using this dataset, but over a far shorter time-period (six years) and using only a single-item measure of wellbeing along with a narrower selection of events (i.e., ten).

 ## Methods